We have many perfect destinations for your adventure travel, whatever your needs

-The maximum luggage allowance for both flight is 15kg, and Intrepid won't cover the cost of luggage that exceeds this weight.
+Today we say goodbye to our hosts and make the short walk back to Niah National park head Quarters (3.5KM) and travel back to Miri airport to make the short flight to Mulu.
+The maximum luggage allowance for both flights is 15kg, and Intrepid won't cover the cost of luggage that exceeds this weight.

 Head into the heart of one of the most spectacular national parks in Asia - Gunung Mulu National Park.
 Spend the afternoon strolling the walkways and catching the sunset flight of the bats at Deer Cave.
 This spectacular cave is home to millions of bats and at dusk they emerge for their nightly feeding, looking like a black plume of smoke moving across the sky.